BHFock/git-cl/docs/design-notes.md

 }
 ```

 Storing `cl.json` ain `.git/` allows to move the repository arround locally while keeping the changelists intact.
-This is helped by the fact that file paths are stored relative to the repository root.
+This is helped by the fact that file paths are stored relative to the repository root in `cl.json`.
+While the paths shown in `cl.json` are relative to the the git root directory, the path in shown by the `git cl st` output are relative to the current working directory which is expected for executing normal Git command like `git add ../README.md`. `git cl`converts paths depening on the context in paths relative to the git root, relative to the current working directory and in aboslute paths.
+All three representations are needed.

 `.git/cl.json`is not part of the git history.
 That keeps changelists conceptiually as a 'pre staging functionality' which is not mixed up with git's version control.